11 Sep aquafaba | how to make aquafaba

 Aquafaba can be used to replace egg-whites in many sweet and savory recipes like fluffs, whips, nice creams, drink & pie toppings, meringues, pavlovas, nougat, marshmallows, fudge, icing, cakes, waffles, cookies, mayo, burgers, cheese, butter, breads, ice cream, mousse, macroons, baked goods, and much more!

-It works best in recipes where eggs are used as binders, such as cookies, brownies and cakes.
+recipes in which eggs are used as binders, such as cookies, brownies and cakes, aquafaba works best.

 However as this ingredient is a new discovery, so people are still experimenting to find the uses of aquafaba, to its fullest.